objarni/pam/README.md

 .. this will create a virtual environment and run approval test (ApprovalTest.Python) on the rabbit module.
 DUT stands for "Device Under Test".

-Then these make targets available will be available:
+These make targets are documented and 'production ready':

     DUT=<name> make test    # create a Python 3 virtual environment including pytest, coverage and approvaltests make clean              # remove all artifacts built by make

-There are also a couple of w.i.p targets which needs better UX (implicit dependencies currently e.g):
+There are also a couple of w.i.p targets which needs better UX (currently implicit dependencies e.g):

-    DUT=<name> make cover   # produce a HTML coverage report DUT=<name> make lci     # run a 'local CI' loop detecting any modifications to DUT code DUT=<name> make mutate  # run cosmic ray mutation testing on DUT
+    DUT=<name> make cover   # produce a HTML coverage report for <name>
+    DUT=<name> make lci     # run a 'local continuous integration ' loop detecting modifications of DUT code and test DUT=<name> make mutate  # run cosmic ray mutation testing on DUT